Amirfarhad-Nilizadeh/JMLKelinci/README.md

 In these examples, we provide all of the necessary inputs (a Java program under test, an entry method with a JML precondition, a fuzzer driver, a JMLDriver, and an initial seed) to cover branches with valid inputs.
 In our experimental study, we ran each of the 28 correct programs of the [Java+JML dataset](https://github.com/Amirfarhad-Nilizadeh/Java-JML) in the `JMLKelinci` and `Kelinci` directory five times (until the fuzzer reached 100% branch coverage), and we manually provided a JUnit test for each run based on the valid inputs.
 (We took out generated invalid inputs, using the JML RAC to check.)

-We provide two shell scripts with the name "instrument.sh" and "startFuzzing.sh" to run these examples, which are in the [ShellScripts directory](https://github.com/Amirfarhad-Nilizadeh/JMLKelinci/tree/main/ShellScripts).
+We provide two shell scripts with the name `instrumentJMLKelinci.sh` and `startFuzzing.sh` to run these examples, which are in the [ShellScripts directory](https://github.com/Amirfarhad-Nilizadeh/JMLKelinci/tree/main/ShellScripts).
 Before running these shell scripts, you should update the `Kel` and `OJ` variables in each of them, setting them to the full paths to the directories where Kelinci and OpenJML are installed (respectively).

 For this study, we used OpenJML v.0.8.46, but the examples also work with the (March 2021) last release (v.0.8.52).

 ## Running the Examples for JMLKelinci

 To run JMLKelinci examples, open a terminal in the directory that you can see `src`, `jml`, and `in_dir`.
-Next, run the `instrument.sh` script and then open a new terminal (without closing the first terminal) in the same directory and then run `startFuzzing.sh` in the new terminal.
+Next, run the `instrumentJMLKelinci.sh` script and then open a new terminal (without closing the first terminal) in the same directory and then run `startFuzzing.sh` in the new terminal.
 As explained earlier, make sure that the shell variable `Kel` is set to the full path of the directory where Kelinci is installed and `OJ` is set to the full path to the directory where OpenJML is installed.

 After running both shell scripts, you will see the `fuzzer-out` directory that will have all generated (interesting) inputs that are valid and discover a branch or that lead to a crash or time-out, as explained earlier in Execution Instructions part 9.